igorkasyanchuk/rails_pdf/README.md

 # RailsPDF

-Create PDF documents in Rails your app.
+Create PDF documents in Rails your app from HTML.

 **Features:**